 I personally feel the human body thrives on a variety of protein sources.
 That being said, I can also appreciate an individual’s ethical decision to avoid animal-based proteins based on their personal beliefs.
 In fact, I have a number of friends who’ve become vegans because of their passion for animal welfare.
 There’s nothing wrong with that.

 Now, I’m going to level with you on the issue of soy.
 I personally hate soy.
 Not because of how it tastes, but because the problematic chemicals it contains.
-To begin with, soy contains potent enzyme inhibitors that block the action of trypsin and other enzymes required for protein digestion.
+To begin with, soy contains potent enzyme inhibitors that block the action of trypsin and other enzymes protein requires for digestion.

 These inhibitors are large, tightly structured proteins that are not completely deactivated during the process of cooking.
 They can produce significant gastric distress, reduced protein digestion, and set the foundation for deficiencies in amino acid uptake.

 In animal studies, diets high in trypsin inhibitors cause enlargement and pathological conditions of the pancreas, including cancer.
-It is worth mentioning that these enzyme inhibitors are deactivated when soy is fermented.
+It is worth mentioning that when soy ferments, these enzyme inhibitors deactivate.
 So if you need to eat soy, eat fermented soy only!

 Moreover, soy contains goitrogens or compounds that block the synthesis of thyroid hormones and disrupts iodine metabolism.
 In turn, this disrupts normal thyroid function and possibly causes hypothyroidism in some cases.
 People who’ve been diagnosed with hypothyroidism will attest this is a miserable road to travel.